Hello! My name is Laurie...

 So then, what really makes one therapist different from another if their "job" is to assess, diagnose and treat people?
 What is there to judge besides someone's education, experience, credentials (do you even know what they stand for?) or the types of mental health challenges and treatment approaches they use?
 These are all very important pieces to be sure, but truly connecting with a therapist is so vital to your growth and reaching your goals.
 Research even supports this!
 I believe the relationship with your therapist should feel like putting on your favorite comfy, stretch-waistband pants and teeshirt the minute you get home from work (and may not get out of for the whole weekend!).
 Ahhhh....

 I am a trained counselor and certified clinical trauma specialist, but I too have camped out in the black hole of hopelessness fueled by painful and traumatic experiences.
 I understand well that emotional pain left unresolved shows up in the quality of our health and relationships, and often leads to poor coping.
-Trauma is often the culprit and seed of many presenting issues ranging from depression, anxiety, overworking, OCD, perfectionism, anger and rage, memory loss, problems with attention, fears and phobias, isolation, overcompensating behaviors, addictions of every kind, promiscuity, identity struggles, eating disorders, dysfunctional and unhealthy relationships, fibromyalgia, autoimmune disorders and chronic, physical pain.
+Trauma is often the culprit and seed of many presenting issues ranging from depression, anxiety, overworking, OCD, perfectionism, anger and rage, memory loss, problems with attention, fears and phobias, isolation, overcompensating behaviors, and addictions of every kind.
+It can be associated with promiscuity, identity struggles, eating disorders, dysfunctional and unhealthy relationships, negative changes in family functioning, fibromyalgia, autoimmune disorders and chronic, physical pain.

 "Every black hole has an escape route, but sometimes we can't see past the darkness anymore and just need to let go and allow someone to throw in a rope to help."